acislab/CENTRA-website/README.md

 4. When finished, click the "Commit Changes" button near the bottom of the page, also hopefully supplying a meaningful commit message.
 Use the default choice "Commit directly to the gh-pages branch".
 5. Wait a few moments (usually less than 15 seconds) for the content to be parsed, processed, and published before refreshing the site in your browser.

+Adding new navigation menu items and whole new pages is a bit more complicated, some understanding Jekyll and Bootstrap is recommended.

 ## More Details